Sleepw4lker/TameMyCerts/user-guide/modify-subject-dn.md

 The _Value_ may contain a static string, or can be combined with attributes of mapped Active Directory objects, or content from the certificate request.

+> It is also possible to remove a requested relative distinguished name from an issued certificate by setting the _Value_ to an empty string.

 You configure variables with the following syntax:

 ```